kaushikgopal/movies-usf-android/README.md

 * [MVI patterns with Hannes Dorfmann](http://fragmentedpodcast.com/episodes/103/) - [Hannes Dorfmann](https://twitter.com/sockeqwe)
 * [LCE: Modeling Data Loading in RxJava](https://tech.instacart.com/lce-modeling-data-loading-in-rxjava-b798ac98d80) - [Laimonas](https://twitter.com/ThatLime)

-I wanted to achieve the benefits of this pattern without necessarily introducing any new libraries (aside from Rx).
-How would one familiar with an MVVM model today step to a world where all data flows in a single direction?
+I wanted to achieve the benefits of this pattern without introducing any new libraries or a new framework.
+How would one familiar with an MVVM model today leverage the principles/benefits of a unidirectional state/data flow?
 I hope to demo those concepts with this app.

 ![usf_animation.gif "picture showing the USF animation"](usf_animation.gif)

-The app in itself is a simple movie searching app.
+The app is a simple movie search app.
 Clicking the movie result populates a history list.
 While this is not an extremely complex app, it isn't a silly Hello World one either, so the hope is that it'll cover regular use cases for a basic application.

 I've also started meaninful test cases in the repo.

 ## Setting up your OMDB API KEY